andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 "We should go get another refill right?"

-While Shannon is waiting in line for our illicit java a middle-aged woman in a plaid rain jacket mistakes Shannon's hap modesty for a hapless American and flags down the barista.
+While Shannon waits in line a middle-aged woman in a plaid rain jacket mistakes Shannon's hap modesty for a hapless American and flags down the barista.
 "Can you give this American a refill when you finish ringing me up" she presumably says in Norwegian and turns to Shannon